Davidosky007/web_scraper_bot/README.md

 # Web_scraper_bot
-this is a Ruby Capstone project for building a bot that scraps selected data from a web page This program's purpose is to scan a webpage and take relevant data from it.
+This is a Ruby Capstone project for building a bot that scraps selected data from a web page This program's purpose is to scan a webpage and take relevant data from it.
 This project provides useful soccer tips and can be ran locally on your pc.

 ## Built With